 The Honey Run Covered Bridge is the only covered bridge in the United States with three unequal sections and is only one of eleven covered bridges still standing in California.
 It is listed on the National Register of Historic Places.

-On November 8th, 2018 the Camp Fire that burned most of Paradise California, destroyed the historic covered bridge.
-The Honey Run Covered Bridge Association is planning to rebuild a replica of the bridge.
+On November 8th, 2018 the devastating Camp Fire burned through most of Paradise California, destroyed the historic covered bridge.
+The Honey Run Covered Bridge Association is planning to rebuild a replica of the bridge in the near future.